KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Blentir Drikrilifulosagry, The Velvet Bloodletter.md

 - name: "If Blentir is in his berserk state he has access to the following legendary actions isntead:"
   desc:
 - name: Flurry of blades.
-  desc: "Blentir uses his Velvet Frenzy action.
-If it is recharged the charge is not used."
+  desc: "Blentir uses his Velvet Frenzy action regardless of if it is available or not."
 - name: Absolute Terror (Costs 2 Actions).
   desc: "Blentir lets out a violent roar, forcing all creatures within 60 feet to make a DC 24 Wisdom saving throw or be frightened until the end of their next turn."
 - name: Frenzied State (Costs 3 Actions).